 About the presenters

-Stephen Krimmer is an Accredited Certifier and Supervisor Certification with over thirteen years of local government experience, with a specific focus on swimming pool assessment, inspections and education.
+Stephen Krimmer is an accredited certifier and supervisor certification with over thirteen years' local government experience, with a specific focus on swimming pool assessment, inspections and education.
 Stephen provides engaging swimming pool training courses to assist both local government organisations and accredited certifiers.

-Kate Stoner has over eight years’ experience as a Building Surveyor within local government and has been instrumental in providing much needed swimming pool legislation training to council officers and Certifiers since 2010.
-Kate has been involved with two Land and Environment Court cases involving swimming pool legislation and is on a number of related committees.
+Kate Stoner has over eight years’ experience as a building surveyor within local government and has been providing swimming pool legislation training to council officers and certifiers since 2010.
+Kate has consulted on Land and Environment Court cases involving swimming pool legislation and is on a number of related committees.

 Booking and payment options